 One who submits an informal or formal complaint of Sexual Misconduct to a Title IX Coordinator, or to any Mandated Reporters as described on page 7 of this Policy.
 A Complainant may or may not be an Alleged Victim.

-Consent: An affirmative, conscious, and voluntary agreement to engage in sexual activity.
-It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other or others to engage in the sexual activity.
+An affirmative, conscious, and voluntary agreement to engage in sexual activity.
+It is the responsibility of each person involved in the sexual activity to ensure that they have the affirmative consent of the other(s) to engage in the sexual activity.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.
-It is not an excuse that the person accused of sexual misconduct was reckless or intoxicated and, therefore, did not realize the incapacity of the other.
+It is not an excuse that the person accused of Sexual Misconduct was reckless or intoxicated and, therefore, did not realize the incapacity of the other.
 The following are essential components of Consent:

-- Informed and reciprocal: All Parties must demonstrate a clear and mutual understanding of the nature and scope of the act to which they are consenting and a willingness to do the same thing and at the same time.
+- Informed and reciprocal: All persons must demonstrate a clear and mutual understanding of the nature and scope of the act to which they are consenting and a willingness to do the same thing and at the same time.